 When my wife and I were first married we didn’t let our firstborn son play with guns.
-So, instead, he’d make them out of legos, tinker toys, or whatever we could get ahold of.
+So, instead, he’d make them out of Legos, tinker toys, or whatever we could get ahold of.
 Now that we have five kids, we don’t even think about it.
 In fact, we’ve learned it can be a lot of fun.
-Toddlers and young boys just gravitate towards Super Soakers and Nerf guns.
+Toddlers and young boys just gravitate towards water guns and Nerf guns.
 So, if you’re looking for a good Nerf gun, which one should you get?
 Here are a few things to consider.

-Choosing a Nerf Gun for Toddlers to Kids Age 5 or 6
+Choosing a Nerf Gun for Toddlers to Kids Ages 5 or 6

 - Lightweight Nerf guns are easier for small kids to handle.
 Young children may have a difficult time carrying the heavier automatic options.